MrToph/cmichelio/src/pages/releasing-my-first-eos-dapp/releasing-my-first-eos-dapp.md

 - steemdev
 - programming
 - cryptocurrency
-draft: true
 ---

 Recently I released [my first decentralized app](./introducing-king-of-eos) on the EOS blockchain, [King of EOS](https://kingofeos.com).

 It's a game where players fight for the throne by paying more money than the previous contender and earn EOS this way. 👑

-This post will talk about the development side of things, go [here for more information about the game](./introducing-king-of-eos).
+This post will talk about the development side of things, go [here](./introducing-king-of-eos) for more information about the game.

 It consists of a simple smart contract with about 200 lines of code and a frontend written in React (with next).